“Do not be afraid, Jacob my servant,

 The source of Jewish immortality is no secret to believers.
 It is God Almighty.
 He says, “‘Pharaoh king of Egypt is only a loud noise” (Jeremiah 46:17), but Israel is forever.

-As we look upon the modern miracle of the nation of Israel, as she celebrates her 70th anniversary as a modern state, let us remember that God keeps all promises and celebrate the fulfillment of them all.
+As we look upon the modern miracle of the nation of Israel, let us remember that God keeps all promises and celebrate the fulfillment of them all.